 For instance, if you are selling custom t-shirts, don’t include generic keywords such as ‘t-shirts’ or ‘casual t-shirts’, as these are not specific words that your audience is looking for.

 These are high competition words for which your site will take a very long time to rank for.
+You can also opt for a domain name that is rich in keywords.

-You can do the same with long tail keywords.
-While your website ranks for a specific keyword, you can smartly use your blog page to rank for relevant long tail keywords.
+You can do the same with long-tail keywords.
+While your website ranks for a specific keyword, you can smartly use your blog page to rank for relevant long-tail keywords.

-A search query that consists of more than one keyword is a long tail keyword.
-‘Social Media Marketing Strategy’ is a long tail keyword, whereas ‘marketing’ is only a keyword.
+A search query that consists of more than one keyword is a long-tail keyword.
+‘Social Media Marketing Strategy’ is a long-tail keyword, whereas ‘marketing’ is only a keyword.

 According to Moz, around 70% of searches comprise of long-tail keyword searches.